MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-global-parameters.md

 # Working with global parameters when using Azure CLI

-When working with the Azure CLI, there are arguments that are available for most commands.
-These arguments are called "global parameters," as they are common to almost all Azure CLI reference commands.
+When you work with the Azure CLI reference commands, there are arguments that are available for most commands.
+These arguments are called "global parameters," as they're common to almost all Azure CLI reference commands.

 ## `--help` global parameter

 To get information about a reference group or command, use the `--help` global parameter.
 The `--help` parameter displays Azure CLI reference information in your console including available subgroup and parameter lists.

 ```azurecli-interactive
 az group create --name myResourceGroup --location eastus --help
 ```

-Output console:
-The output content has been shortened due to readability.
+The following console output shown here has fields omitted for brevity:

 ```output
 Command